gbdev/pandocs/src/MBC5.md

 It can map up to 64 Mbits (8 MiB) of ROM.

-MBC5 (Memory Bank Controller 5) is the 5th generation MBC.
-(The MBC4 was not used in any released cartridges.)
+MBC5 (Memory Bank Controller 5) is the 5th generation MBC (MBC4 was not used in any released cartridges).
 It is the first MBC that is guaranteed to work properly with GBC Double Speed mode.

 ## Memory